 Give: Children will link with a charitable project and participate in community life.
 They will learn about the importance of helping others and how to have a positive impact on our community.
 The children learn about not just raising money, but giving people in need their time and thoughts and how this can positively affect our well-being.

 Our curriculum encourages independence, resilience and empathy towards others, as well as how to contribute positively towards society.
 At Buckton Fields Primary School, we promote a healthy lifestyle through healthy eating, cooking and links within our community.
-In addition to our Well-being Curriculum, we provide well-being interventions including a lunchtime club and individual programmes based on the needs of our pupils.
+In addition to our Well-being Curriculum, we provide well-being interventions and individual programmes based on the needs of our pupils.